mozilla/version-control-tools/docs/hacking-mozreview.rst

 You can also install the very latest release `directly from Docker <http://docs.docker.com/linux/step_one/>`_.

+On Linux, it is necessary to configure Docker to listen on a tcp socket rather than the default configuration, which uses an unix domain socket, in order to get test results which match the expected results.
+This can be done by editing your configuration file to start docker with the following
+option:

+  -H tcp://127.0.0.1:4243

 For OS X, you will need to install and start up docker-machine; see the official `installation instructions
 <https://docs.docker.com/installation/mac/>`_.
 Make sure you specify